-Militia Spotlight provides rapid high-quality analysis and contextualization of militia activities in Iraq and Syria.
+Militia Spotlight provides rapid, high-quality analysis and contextualization of militia activities in Iraq and Syria.

+Welcome to Militia Spotlight, a research blog created by the Washington Institute for Near East Policy.
 The purpose of this blog is to provide a resource for government officials, journalists, lawyers, and citizens affected by militia violence in Iraq and Syria.